Orpius/SDK/docs/UserGuide/index.md

 Secrets are used to securely store sensitive information such as API keys, tokens, or passwords.
-These secrets can then be referenced in chat, code, or tool calls without exposing their actual values.
+These secrets can then be referenced in chat, code, or tool calls without exposing their actual values to language model providers.

 When interacting with an LLM provider, the system sends the **secret reference** (e.g., **<%=Key:SecretName%>**) rather than the actual value.